puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/labels-annotations-taints/_index.md

 The cloud controller manager integration with AWS elastic load balancing configures a load balancer based on this annotation.
-The annotation value specifies the number of successive successful health checks required for a backend to be considered healthy for traffic.
+The annotation value specifies the number of successive successful health checks required for a backend to be considered in good condition for traffic.

 ### service.beta.kubernetes.io/aws-load-balancer-healthcheck-interval (beta) {#service-beta-kubernetes-io-aws-load-balancer-healthcheck-interval}